+be on file at their agency.

-I acknowledge that the above information may be sent to the necessary clinical agencies and agree to the release of that information.
+I acknowledge that the above information may be sent to the necto the release of that information. cessary clinical agencies and agree

 Name (please print)

-Signature

-Date
+Signature Date

 D. STANDARDS OF SAFE CLINICAL PRACTICE

 In all clinical situations, students are expected to demonstrate responsibility and accountability as professional nurses, with the ultimate goal being health promotion and prevention of harm to others.
 The Department of Nursing believes that this goal will be attained if each student's daily clinical practice is guided by the Standards of Safe Clinical Practice.